 Bank account requirement: Must have a checking account at a bank in the U.S.

-You can apply for the Target REDcard online, by mail, or in person at a local Target store.
+You can apply for the Target Credit Card online, by phone at (800) 659-2396, by mail, or in person at a local Target store.
 When you apply online, you may be approved instantly, or your application may require additional review.
 A decision on a pending application can take 7-10 business days.

 If approved, you will receive a minimum starting credit limit of $250.
 You will also be able to make purchases the same day you’re approved.
 You get temporary card information to use until your actual card arrives.

-The Target credit card gives you a 5% discount on Target and Target.com purchases.
+The Target credit card gives you a 5% discount at Target and Target.com.
 You’ll also get 30 extra days for returns and free two-day shipping on Target.com orders.
-There’s no annual fee.
+There’s a $0 annual fee.

 You can check your Chase credit card application status online or by phone: (888) 338-2586.
 If you check online, you will need to sign into your Chase.com account (or create one if you didn’t apply online).
 If you call, you’ll have to enter your full Social Security number.
 When you submit a Chase credit card application, it’s possible you’ll be approved or denied instantly.
 Otherwise, it could take up to 30 days to get a decision.
 If you don’t manually check your status, you may receive your decision by email or mail.… read full answer

-Those procedures are the same no matter which Chase credit card you apply for, whether it’s a travel rewards card such as Chase Sapphire Preferred, a cash back card such as Freedom Unlimited or a 0% balance transfer card such as Slate.
+Those procedures are the same no matter which Chase credit card you apply for, whether it’s a travel rewards card such as the Chase Sapphire Preferred® Card, a cash back card such as Chase Freedom Unlimited® or a 0% balance transfer card such as the Chase Slate Edge℠ card.
 And checking your status with any Chase card is as simple as signing in and making a few clicks.